timuric/developer.sketchapp.com/_introduction/01-plugin-basics.md

 These aren’t intended to actually be massively useful additions to Sketch, but they illustrate how to get a Plugin working, and can be copied to form the basis of something new.

-The [Resources](/resources/) page also lists a number of good places to find other Plugins.
+The [Resources](/resources/) page also lists some good places to find other Plugins.

 When you feel ready to dive in and make something of your own, more information can be found in [Plugin Scripts](/introduction/plugin-scripts/).